Skip to main content

 Before you start, make sure you have the following ready:

-- Basic familiarity with HTTP requests and JSON.
-You will be reading webhook payloads and constructing Slack message payloads.
+5. Basic familiarity with HTTP requests and JSON.
+You’ll be reading webhook payloads and constructing Slack message payloads.

 Step 1: Create a Slack App and Enable Incoming Webhooks

 Slack’s Incoming Webhooks let external services post messages into Slack channels via a simple HTTP POST request.
-Here is how to set one up:
+Here’s how to set one up:

 https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX

 Keep this URL secure.
 Anyone who has it can post messages to your Slack channel.
-Store it as an environment variable on your server, never hardcode it in your source code.
+Store it as an environment variable on your server and don’t hardcode it in your source code.

 Repeat the “Add New Webhook to Workspace” step for each channel you want to use.
-We will cover channel organization strategy later in this guide.
+Channel organization strategy comes later in this guide.

 Step 2: Build the Middleware

 The middleware sits between Rodz and Slack.
 It receives Rodz webhook payloads on one side and posts formatted messages to Slack on the other.
-Here is a complete, production-ready example using Node.js and Express:
+Here’s a complete, production-ready example using Node.js and Express:

 const express = require('express');